shoffan28/hybrid-indobert-ssl-hatespeech/README.md

 abusive.csv
 ```

-Raw datasets are not redistributed because they may be governed by their original licenses.
+Raw datasets are not redistributed because they may be governed by their original licenses and usage restrictions.

 ## Main Notebooks